List

 foldr_map : ([A], F, (F, A) -> (F, B)) -> (F, [B]) foldr_map(l, init, f)

-, expect that it goes through l
+Same as fold_map, expect that it goes through l in the

-with the last element, then the second-to-last
+reverse order, calling f with the last element, then the second-to-last

 element, etc. The resulting mapped list is still in the same order as the